 Lay out “cones” in a T-shaped pattern.

-You don’t have to buy the cones shown in the video, anything that’s fairly tall and slim, easy to see, and won’t fall over will work – maybe something like tall plastic bottles of juice.
+You don’t have to buy the cones shown in the video; anything that’s pretty tall and slim, easy to see, and won’t fall over will work – maybe something like tall plastic bottles of juice.

-To do the basic exercise, start at the base of the T. Walk forward, just past the cone in front.
+To do the basic exercise, start at the base of the T. Walk forward, just past the cone in front of you.
 Sidestep to the left-most cone.
 Sidestep all the way to the right-most cone.
 Sidestep back to the center cone.
 Walk backwards to the starting point.

 To adapt for people who are working on their mobility: